Skip to the main content

 • Strength Required Lift up to 20 kg

 The work can be physically demanding.
-Veterinarians are on their feet all day.
+Some vets are on their feet all day while others may sit at a desk.
 Surgery can involve standing stationary for long periods of time.
 Some have mobile clinics for treating animals in barns or open fields.

 Job hazards include:

-• exposure to diseases that may be transferred to humans.
+• Exposure to diseases that may be transmitted to humans

 Many types of veterinary practice require after-hours emergency work.